kellogg76/ArduinoTelescopeDustCover/README.md

 Affix the servo to the OTA.

+**Controlling a Flat Box**
+To control my flat box (from Ali) I bought a 4 relay switch (from Ali) and wired it up to be in a Normally Open (NO) format so that when theres no signal from the Arduino the relay is not activating the flat panel.

+The Arduino code for this step is called Elentirmo_v0.1.ide, upload it to the Arduino and wire digital Pin 10 on the Arduino to CH1 on Relay Module as below. **Fritz**

+I've also created a Python GUI to control the Dust Cover and Flat Box, it's called Elentirmo_GUI_v0.1.py.
+Make sure you've installed Pyserial before running it.
+You also need to change the COM to whichever COM your Arduino is using.

+**pics of GUI**

 **Future Expansion:**
 - How to make sure device is always COM9
 - Add capability to switch on/off the flat frame box with a relay